athfu/athfu.github.io/content/wordcount/count.md

 Will I [Hate Writing Less](https://www.sashachapin.com/course-info)?
 Only time (and this heatmap) will tell.

+I built this fun and colourful heatmap to see how many words I write each day.<br>

 {% set data %}
 {% include "./wordCount.json" %}
 {% endset %}